 If your components are “connected” and require side-loaded data to render, you can use decorators to provide that data in a mocked way without having to refactor your components to take that data as an arg.
 There are several techniques to achieve this.
 Depending on exactly how you are loading that data -- read more in the building pages in Storybook section.

 To define a decorator for a single story, use the

 decorators key on a named export:

-It is useful to ensure that the story remains a “pure” rendering of the component under test, and any extra HTML or components don't pollute that.
+It is useful to ensure that the story remains a “pure” rendering of the component under test and that any extra HTML or components are used only as decorators.
 In particular the Source Doc Block works best when you do this.